AlexanderRubinstein/USISegmentation/README.md

 ## Purpose

 Ultrasound is a form of radiation that, like X-rays, is useful for medical imaging because of a good balance between its penetration of and interaction with the body [[3]](#references).
 But the exact physical model of wave propagation through the insides of a person is still unknown.
-The main idea we are planning to implement is to utilize UNet-like model combined with Recurrent Neural Networks (RNN) [[4]](#references) in order to account for information from neighbor slices.
-There are various approaches to the construction of such models [[5, 6]](#references).
+First of all we investigate different UNet-like models to solve thyroid ultrasound images segmentation problem.
+There are various approaches to the construction of such models [[4, 5]](#references).
+Our main goal is to take into account the relationship between neighboring ultrasound slices, so we proposed several methods aimed at this.
+We also compared our results with basic and state-of-the-art methods and suggest related idea for learnable data processing layers.

 ## Data